brightcove/player-loader/README.md

 An asynchronous script loader for the Brightcove Player.

+## License
+Apache-2.0.
+Copyright (c) Brightcove, Inc.

+While this library has an open-source license and is free-to-use, the [Brightcove Player](https://www.brightcove.com/en/player) it can load is not open-source or free-to-use; it is governed by the proprietary Brightcove Software License.

 ## Why?
 Each Brightcove Player is constructed for our customers and served via our CDN.
 This works great for most traditional websites where adding an embed code into a template or CMS is straightforward - especially for non-developers!